-Sustainable consumption should reflect the natural capacity of the economy.
-It is therefore necessary to move towards sustainable consumption and minimize the environmental footprint.
-The state will support informal learning activities and conditions for the development of third sector and municipal training activities, which will include, among other things, training of company managers, environmental consulting, education for the wider public in terms of conscious reduction of consumption.
-Thanks to educational activities and a nationwide campaign, the civil society (public and private sector and non-governmental organizations) as well as municipalities, will have a very good overview of voluntary environmental policy instruments, such as the ecolabel or participation in the environmental management and audit scheme, which demonstrate lower environmental impacts.
+13.2 HEADING TOWARDS THE RESPONSIBLE PRODUCTION, CONSUMPTION AND NATURE CONSERVATION THROUGH INFORMAL LEARNING environmental consulting, education for the wider public in terms of conscious reduction of consumption.
+Thanks to educational activities and a nationwide campaign, the civil society (public and private sector and non-governmental organizations) as well as municipalities, will have a very good overview of voluntary environmental policy instruments, such as the eco-label or participation in the environmental management and audit scheme, which demonstrate lower environmental impacts.